DavidBadura/FixturesBundle/README.md

 [![Build Status](https://secure.travis-ci.org/DavidBadura/FixturesBundle.png)](http://travis-ci.org/DavidBadura/FixturesBundle)

-NOTICE:
+> NOTICE:
-The Bundle isn't working yet!
-It is still in its infancy ;-) Currently, it has only a rough structure to show how it should look like at the end.
+> The Bundle isn't working yet!
+It is still in its infancy.
+> Currently, it has only a rough structure to show how it should look like at the end.

 Installation